shiyihe-neko/shiyihe-neko.github.io/_pages/about.md

 I am a first-year Ph.D student at [Kahlert School of Computing, University of Utah](https://www.cs.utah.edu/), advised by [Prof.Anna Fariha](https://afariha.github.io/).

-I am broadly interested in various data management and human-computer interaction problems, particularly in designing mechanisms for enhancing the usability, explainability, and trustworthiness of data systems.
+I have a broad interest in various data management and human-computer interaction challenges, particularly in designing interactive data systems and visilization to improve efficiency in data analysis and foster collaboration in team environments.

+Outside of research, I enjoy baking, photography, and outdoor sports.

 Feel free to contact me via email: shiyi.he@utah.edu.